Hamatti/Hamatti/README.md

 [card-print-css](https://github.com/Hamatti/card-print-css) is a CSS styling that turns any number of `<img>` (of playing cards) on a page into the correct size for cutting and sleeving when printed on A4 page.
 I use it for prototyping, playtesting and proxying.

-[jklac-proxy-builder](https://github.com/Hamatti/jklac-proxy-builder) is a set of tools to turn decklists from [Jason Klaczynki's great blog](https://jklaczpokemon.wordpress.com/) into proxies for testing.

 [ptcgo-parser](https://github.com/Hamatti/ptcgo-parser) is a NMP package for parsing PTCGO deck lists into PokemonTCG.io API compatible format.

 [pkmn-attack-damage](https://github.com/Hamatti/pkmn-attack-damage) is a web app that allows users to search for cards in expanded and standard format for specific damage value.